shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 }
 ```

-Now that we are done with the logic part in Flutter let's move forward and create UI for our app.
+Now that we are done with the logic part in Flutter let's move forward and create the UI for our app.

 `lib/TodoList.dart`